 What you need for the FAFSA

-- Your name and social security number exactly as it appears on your social security number card.
+- Your name and Social Security Number exactly as it appears on your Social Security card.

 - WMU’s federal school code: 002330.
 List Western Michigan University, West Michigan Avenue, Kalamazoo MI as one of your college choices.

-- Federal tax return from the previous year.
+- Federal Income Tax Return from the previous year.